totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

     return (event.changeDetected==1)
 end
 ```
-This code filters out events and keeps the ones where `changeDetected` is equal to one.
+This code filters out events and keeps the events where `changeDetected` is equal to one.

 ### w_cells and add_cell_pos

 These two windows... <!-- fill this in with an explanation of how they work together -->

+Explore the settings for the w_cells window:
+1. Open the project in SAS Event Stream Processing Studio and select the w_cells window.
+2. In the right pane, expand **Input Data (Publisher) Connectors**.
+Notice there is a Lua connector called **geo_data**.
+3. Click **output schema icon**.
+Notice the following fields:
+    - `cell_id`: The unique cell ID.
+    - `cell_id_lat`: The latitude data that the window reads from `cell_id`.
-1. The w_cells window reads latitude and longitude data for `cell_id`.
+    - `cell_id_lon`: The longitude data that the window reads from `cell_id`.

-2. The add_cell_pos window joins these values back to the Input event as fields called `cell_id_lat` and `cell_id_lon`.
+Explore the settings for the add_cell_pos window:
+1. Open the project in SAS Event Stream Processing Studio and select the add_cell_pos window.
+2. In the right pane, expand **Join Criteria**.
+Notice that the **Join type** is set to left outer.
+3. Expand **Join Conditions**.
+Notice that this join combines data from w_latency_spike and w_cells.

 ### w_rules